vorpalnet/blade/build-profiles/occas/README.md

-With no arguments it works out the next step itself: builds the env conf if there is none (`init` interview), preps the box (via sudo, automatically), downloads the OCCAS media and the Oracle JDKs, runs the silent product install, and creates the dynamic-cluster domain.
+With no arguments it works out the next step itself: builds the env conf if there is none (`init` interview), preps the box (via sudo, automatically), downloads the OCCAS media and the Oracle JDKs, runs the silent product install, creates the dynamic-cluster domain, secures it with a freshly generated PKI — WebLogic's demo certificates are never used; NodeManager's keystore config is re-pointed too, and the keystore password is auto-minted into `<env>.secret` (replace the PKI later with customer-issued certs via `./certs.sh <env> import` + re-run `secure`) — and boots NodeManager and the AdminServer, printing the console URL.
 Re-running is always safe — every step skips whatever already succeeded and resumes where it left off.

 The only things it will ever ask you for: